Punsach/File-Sharing-Site/README.md

 Login details:
-Current built-in users are "punsach," "kaitholz," and "wustl330" The "punsach" user already has one of each file type (.jpg, .csv, .txt, and .pdf) in it, if you wish to test viewability
+Current built-in users are "punsach," "kaitholz," and "wustl330" The "punsach" user already has one of each file type (.jpg, .csv, and .txt) in it, if you wish to test viewability

 ### Creative Portion ###